-PE185KA Karate Advanced 1 credit (3 lab hrs/wk)
+PE185KA Karate Advanced (Sanjuriu) 1 credit (3 lab hrs/wk)

 This course continues instruction in the study of martial arts with a Japanese orientation, sanzyuryu karate, with a focus on developing proficiency in skills.
 Students will work on complex technique combinations with the goal of improving response time and precision.
 Martial arts techniques, accuracy of movement, and self-defense compound follow-ups with a non-sport emphasis will be included.
 Development of power over strength will be emphasized.
-This course may be taken 9 times for credit.
-Course classification: LDC

-PE185KB Karate Beginning 1 credit (3 lab hrs/wk)
+PE185KB Karate Beginning (Sanjuriu) 1 credit (3 lab hrs/wk)

 This course offers students instruction in the study of martial arts with a Japanese orientation, sanzyuryu karate.
 Students will work on the development of basic skills with a non-sport emphasis.
 Precision of movement, self-defense, and technique will be emphasized.
-This course may be taken 9 times for credit.
-Course classification: LDC

-PE185KI Karate Intermediate 1 credit (3 lab hrs/wk)
+PE185KI Karate Intermediate (Sanjuriu) 1 credit (3 lab hrs/wk)

 This course continues instruction in the study of martial arts with a Japanese orientation, sanzyuryu karate, on an intermediate level.
 Students will work on technique combinations with the goal of improving response time and precision.
 Martial arts techniques, precision of movement, and self-defense with a non-sport emphasis will be included.
-This course may be taken 9 times for credit.
-Course classification: LDC
+This course may be taken 3 times for credit.